ePages-de/epages-docs/_posts/2017/2017-06-13-reactive-streams.md

 Most of the time it is waiting because of the throttling.
 Still there is no thread bound to all of this.
 Only when there is really work to do, for example, the `println` part, then we use processing resources.
-If we do not get new byte chunks no thread blocked.
+If we do not get new byte chunks no thread will be blocked.
 So the resources are free to be used somewhere else.

 ## Are you even using this?